lsandini/cgmsim-site/docs/operate/insulin.md

 ## Announcements

 When logging the injection in Careportal, select "Announcement" in the drop-down list.
-Again, check "Sensor", under Glucose Reading, so that the entry will be superimposed with the SGV curve. **The syntax for the entry is important, as CGMSIM is not very error-tolerant.**
+Again, check "Sensor", under Glucose Reading, so that the entry will be superimposed with the SGV curve. **The syntax for the entry is important, as CGMSIM is not very error-tolerant.
+The most important are the 3 first letters and a blank space before the dose (in numbers)**

 !!! warning "Mind the spelling and syntax !"
-    In the "notes" field, please write down the selected insulin first, and then the number of units, separated by a single space:
+    In the "notes" field, please write down the selected insulin first, and then the number of units, separated by a **single empty space**:

     Valid entries are for example:

         - detemir 12
         - Detemir 14 U
+        - levemir 10
         - glargine 22
         - Glargine 18 Units
+        - Lantus 17 u
+        - Toujeo 16 U
+        - touj 14
+        - degludec 15
+        - Tresiba 17 U

+    These entries are not valid :

+        - detemir12
+        - 12U glargine
+        - Livemir 20U
 <br>

 ## Example